D067659/tpmc_documentation/technical_documentation/master_service.md

 *Functionality for DELETE Requests*:
 As the user has access to the Development Suite, the possibility exists to delete existing APIs (both created ones and those which are provided by default).

+**Important information:** Both functions and APIs POST, PATCH and DELETE functionalitites are exclusivley accessible via the Developer Suite of the Frontend.

 ### AVAILABLE_COMPONENTS Endpoint
 The data structure of a routine or the one for a list of functions differs a lot compared to a descriptive structure of what components are generally available.
 In this endpoint, the structure is more suitable for the specific requirements of the Frontend, like the order by categories and a split between conditions and operations.
 For this endpoint only GET is allowed.
 All available components and their data types are forwarded from the Service Provider to be populated by the Frontend.
 It is mentionable that no single custom line of code is needed for the available components to be generated.
-This is automatically built by the information, stored in the database for the functiosn and APIs.
+This is automatically built by the information, stored in the database for the functions and APIs.
 Data types are inferred from their data model and the selection of possible components, too.
 More information on this topic can be found in the [Frontend documentation](https://github.com/D067659/tpmc_documentation/blob/master-service-docu/technical_documentation/frontend_service.md)